james-y-yoon/satellite-remote-sensing/README.md

 ---

----

 ### Where did I get the data?

-- For TROPOMI, I got all my data from EarthData Search, as the old dhusget script no longer works.
+- For TROPOMI, I got all my data from EarthData Search, as the old dhusget script no longer works (RIP).

 ---